tobecrazy/Google-ADK/README.md

 2. Review existing issues on GitHub
 3. Create a new issue with detailed information

+## 🎉 Recent Updates (2025-07-26)

+### Major Improvements Delivered
+- ✅ **Real Attraction Images** - No more placeholder gradients, authentic photos via Unsplash API
+- ✅ **Comprehensive Transportation** - Three detailed options (自驾/高铁/飞机) with costs and booking info
+- ✅ **Smart Date Parsing** - Support for "今天", "明天", "后天" with real-time system date integration
+- ✅ **Enhanced Weather** - Real OpenWeatherMap data with Chinese city support and Pinyin conversion
+- ✅ **Full Chinese Localization** - Native Chinese language processing throughout the system

+### Technical Enhancements
+- Enhanced `TravelPlannerAgent` with advanced date parsing
+- Improved `AttractionService` with image integration
+- Upgraded `WeatherService` with multiple city query variations
+- Enhanced HTML templates with transportation and image sections
+- Comprehensive error handling and fallback mechanisms

 ---

 **Note**: This project is designed for educational and demonstration purposes.
+The recent improvements make it production-ready for real travel planning scenarios.
 Ensure you comply with all API terms of service and website scraping policies when using the travel planning features.